-his troubles; for the French, from Quebec on the one side and from Louisbourg on the other, were fomenting strife; and the Indians were on the war-path.
-And, in February 1750, the Lords of Trade wrote that as the French were forming new settlements with a view to enticing the Acadians into them, any forcible means of ejecting them should be waived for the present.
-Cornwallis replied that he was anxious to leave matters in abevance until he ascertained what could be done in the way of fortifying Chignecto.
-'If a fort is once built there,' he explained, 'they [the Indians] will be driven out of the peninsula or submit.
-He also wished to know what reinforcements he might expect in the spring.
-Until then he would 'defer making the inhabitants take the oath of allegiance.'
-Meanwhile the Acadians were not idle on their own behalf.
-In October 1749 they addressed a memorial to Des Herbiers, the governor of Ile Royale, to be transmitted to the French king.
-They complained that the new governor intended to suppress their missionaries, and to force them to bear arms 1 Cornwallis had denied the jurisdiction of the bishop of Quebec, but had intimated that he would grant a licence to any good priest, his objection being to missionaries such as Le Loutre, who stirred up the Indians to commit hostilities, against the Indians, with whom they had always been on friendly terms.
-They therefore prayed the king to obtain concessions from Great Britain-the maintenance of the Ouebec missionaries, the exemption from bearing arms, or an extension of a year in which they might withdraw with their effects.
-1 Two months later they sent a petition to the Marquis de la Jonquière, the governor of Canada, actuated, they said, by the love of their country and their religion.
-They had refused to take the oath requiring them to bear arms against their fellow-countrymen.
-They had, it is true, appeared attached to the interests of the English, in consequence of the oath which they had consented to take only when exempted from bearing arms, Now that this exemption was removed, they wished to leave Nova Scotia, and hoped that the king would help them with vessels, as they had been refused permission to build them.
-Great offers had been made to them, but they preferred to leave.2 In the spring of 1750, unable to obtain permission from Cornwallis to take a restricted oath, the Acadians almost unanimously de- 1 Canadian Archives Report, 1905, Appendix N, vol. ii, p.
-298. ^{2 /}bid., p.
-301.
+is troubles; for the French, from Quebec on he one side and from Louisbourg on the other, ere fomenting strife; and the Indians were n the war-path.
+And, in February 1750, the ords of Trade wrote that as the French were rming new settlements with a view to encing the Acadians into them, any forcible eans of ejecting them should be waived for le present.
+Cornwallis replied that he was nxious to leave matters in abevance until he certained what could be done in the way fortifying Chignecto.
+'If a fort is once nilt there,' he explained, 'they [the Indians] ill be driven out of the peninsula or submit. e also wished to know what reinforcements might expect in the spring.
+Until then he buld 'defer making the inhabitants take the th of allegiance.'
+Meanwhile the Acadians were not idle on dressed a memorial to Des Herbiers, the vernor of Ile Royale, to be transmitted to e French king.
+They complained that the w governor intended to suppress their ssionaries, and to force them to bear arms Cornwallis had denied the jurisdiction of the bishop of ebec, but had intimated that he would grant a licence to good priest, his objection being to missionaries such as Le tre, who stirred up the Indians to commit hostilities.

+against the Indians, with whom they had always been on friendly terms.
+They therefore prayed the king to obtain concessions from Great Britain-the maintenance of the Quebec missionaries, the exemption from bearing arms, or an extension of a year in which they might withdraw with their effects.1 Two months later they sent a petition to the Marquis de la Jonquière, the governor of Canada, actuated, they said, by the love of their country and their religion.
+They had refused to take the oath requiring them to bear arms against their fellow-countrymen They had, it is true, appeared attached to the interests of the English, in consequence of the oath which they had consented to take only when exempted from bearing arms.
+Nov. that this exemption was removed, they wished to leave Nova Scotia, and hoped that the king would help them with vessels, as they had been refused permission to build them.
+Great offers had been made to them, but they preferred to leave.2

-cided to emigrate.
-On April 19 deputies from several settlements in the district of Minas-the river Canard, Grand Pré, and Pisiquid-appeared before the Council at Halifax and asked to be allowed to leave the province with their effects.
-According to Cornwallis, they professed that this decision was taken against their inclination, and that the French had threatened them with destruction at the hands of the Indians if they remained.
-On May 25 the inhabitants of Annapolis Royal came with a like petition.
-In reply to these petitions Cornwallis reminded the inhabitants that the province was the country of their fathers, and that they should enjoy the product of their labours.
-As soon as there should be tranquillity he would give them permission to depart, if they wished to do so; but in the present circumstances passports could not be granted to any one.
-They could not be permitted to strengthen the hand of Great Britain's enemy.
-But in spite of the prohibition, of the forts that were built to enforce it, and of British cruisers patrolling the coasts to prevent inter- 1 Public Archives, Canada.
-Nova Scotia B, vol. iv, p.
-130.
+In the spring of 1750, unable to obtain per mission from Cornwallis to take a restricted oath, the Acadians almost unanimously de manimously d cided to emigrate.
+On April 19 deputies from several settlements in the district of Minas-the river Canard, Grand Pré, and Pisiguid-appeared before the Council at Halifax and asked to be allowed to leave the province with their effects.1 According to Cornwallis, they professed that this decision was taken against their inclination, and that the French had threatened them with destruction at the hands of the Indians if they remained.2 On May 25 the inhabitants of Annapolis Royal came with a like petition.

+1 Canadian Archives Report, 1905, Appendix N, vol. ii, p.
+298.